Drue Smith

-Drue Smith was an American journalist and broadcaster born in Chattanooga, Tennessee around the close of World War I. Her precise birth date has never been made public and has not been revealed since her death at her request.
-She has stated that "I'm terrible with years.
-I don't keep 'em."
-She married her husband, Roy Blaney Smith, on September 6, 1934, and later on in their life gave birth to their daughter Drucilla Smith Fuller.
+Drue Smith (March 20, 1915 – December 27, 2001) was an American journalist and broadcaster born in Chattanooga, Tennessee She married her husband, Roy Blaney Smith, on September 6, 1934, and later on in their life gave birth to their daughter Drucilla Smith Fuller.
 Drue Smith died on December 27, 2001, as a result of heart failure.

-It is safe to assume that she died around the ages between 81 or 84 as the end of World War I was 1918.
+Early life

+Tommie Drue Henderson was born March 20, 1915, in Chattanooga, Tennessee.
+She was the only child of Sara (née Muxen) and Jesse C Henderson, who managed a department store.

 Life

 Drue was interested in journalism throughout her early years at Girls Preparatory School and her college years at the University of Chattanooga.
 Her career in journalism began when a teacher told her to write about the school events that were taking place for her local newspaper.
 As a result of doing this, Drue Smith became inspired to write as a career and for a living.
 She was an icon as she wrote columns for the Chattanooga Free Press during a time when women weren't really in the journalism industry later on in her career.

 As a native Chattanoogan, she wrote for both papers there before beginning her broadcast career.
 She was society editor of The Chattanooga Times, the parent newspaper to The New York Times.
 Her mentors while at that paper included Adolph Ochs (who later started The New York Times) and Roy McDonald.

 In 1948, Drue Smith entered the radio business with the show "The Party Line" for the Chattanooga WAPO broadcast.
 She hosted the senator on WAPO where she gave Estes Kefauver the legendary coonskin cap that he later took on the road in his presidential campaign.
 She moved her show to WDOD, then to WDEF, where she was named public affairs director.
 She appeared on WDEF-TV on its first day of broadcast in 1954, presenting Drue’s Party Line.
 Through her own show, she was able to have guests such as the First Lady at the time, Margaret Truman, the Tennessee Governor, Gordon Browning, and the Senator, Estes Kefauver.

 At that time, she was the only woman member (honorary) of the Tennessee National Guard.
 She traveled by military aircraft to inspect their summer active duty camp and report on their activities.
 In 1962, President John F. Kennedy appointed her to represent Tennessee on the Defense Advisory Committee on Women in the Services.